Winisk

 This photo shows my fourth Winisk, the "Agawa Bay", ready for the first leg of its journey to the 1999 Wooden Boat Show in Maryland.
 It's easy to see the fine lines that contribute so much to the outstanding performance of this design, as well as that of its shorter sister, the Kipawa.
 You can begin to get an idea of why these two canoes have developed such a fiercely loyal following.

-Order Winisk Plans
+Order Winisk Plans from Noahs

 Return to see other available Models.